Muriel Aked

 Muriel Aked (9 November 1883 – 21 March 1955) was an English film actress.

 Early life, family and education

 Aked was born in Bingley, West Riding of Yorkshire, England to George Henry Aked and his wife Emma (née Bairstow).
+Her sister was the great-great grandmother of George Blagden, her cousin Edward Bairstow.

 She was a student at Liverpool Repertory Theatre for six months but due to World War I left to perform war work.

 Career

 Aked made her screen debut in 1920 in A Sister to Assist 'Er.
 She also appeared in Can You Hear Me, Mother?, Public Nuisance No.1, Autumn Crocus (1934), Royal Eagle, Fame and Don't Rush Me.